googleapis/python-ndb/docs/index.rst

 If your credentials are OK, you will have an active client.
 Otherwise, Python will raise a `google.auth.exceptions.DefaultCredentialsError` exception.

+Next, you'll need to enable Firestore with Datastore API to your project.
+To do that, select "APIs & Services" from the Google Cloud Platform menu, then "Enable APIs and Services".
+From there, look for "Databases" in the Category filter.
+Make sure that both "Cloud Datastore API" and "Google Cloud Firestore API" are enabled.

 Defining Entities, Keys, and Properties
 =======================================

-Now that we have a connection, we can start writing applications.
+Now that we have completed setup, we can start writing applications.
 Let's begin by introducing some of ``ndb``'s most important concepts.

 Cloud Datastore stores data objects, called entities.
 An entity has one or more properties, named values of one of several supported data types.
 For example, a